 Rush Lake Property Owners Association, Pinckney, MI, Official website.

-The most important agenda item at our meeting was the reading of recommended by-law changes.
 Many of the orignal bylaws go back to 1965 when our association was incorporated.
 Our bylaw committee of Christina Letzring, Jerry Lasecki and Brad Zalinski reviewed each article and presented the board with recommended changes.
 In this process, the board is recommending a new bylaw that would affect delinquent property owners who launch their watercraft for use on the lake.
 These delinquent property owners access the lake by borrowing the key of a neighbor, friend or relative who are members in good standing.
 If approved, fines will be assessed to the delinquent property owner and to the member who loaned the key.

 There is also a recommended by-law change affecting delinquent accounts.
+Property owners will be assessed attorney fees in addition to their dues and penalty amounts.

 We will be discussing and voting on these by-law changes at the June 3, 2026 semi-annual general membership meeting.